taylorgoolsby/mesh_graph/readme.md

 ![Camera follows sphere](http://i.imgur.com/d6kIL8L.gif)

-The camera's target is an object which is contrained to the surface of a triangle.
+The camera's target is an object (red sphere) which is constrained to the surface of a triangle.
 When the sphere reaches the edge of the triangle, it remains in contact with the edge.
 It wraps around to the other side of the triangle.
-The camera follows the object, so it appears the that object is standing still while the triangle is flipping over.
-It almost looks like the triangle is unfolding itself just in time to stay under the triangle, similar to how a red carpet might be rolled out in front of someone.
+The camera follows the sphere, so it appears the that sphere is standing still while the triangle is flipping over.
+It almost looks like the triangle is unfolding itself just in time to stay under the sphere, similar to how a red carpet might be rolled out in front of someone.